 - In another 14-week study of 171 patients with treatment-resistant LGS, those on 20mg/kg pf Epidyolex experienced a 44% reduction in seizure frequency compared to 22% in the placebo group.
 Read the full study here.

 - Another study included patients with LGS who were assigned to two different dose groups (20mg/kg and 10mg/kg) as well as a placebo.
 Those in the 20mg/kg group experienced a 42% reduction in drop-seizure frequency compared to 37% in the 10mg group, and 17% in the placebo group.
 39% of those on 20mg/kg and 36% of those on 10mg/kg had at least a 50% reduction in drop seizure frequency compared to 14% in the placebo group.
 5% of those taking Epidyolex were free of drop seizures.
 Read the full study here.

-- In an open-label (meaning doctors and patients know that they are receiving treatment, not a placebo) extension of the LGS trials above, the median reduction in drop seizure frequency ranged from 48% to 60% after week 48.
+- In an open-label (meaning doctors and patients know that they are receiving treatment, not a placebo) extension of the LGS trials above published in 2019, the median reduction in drop seizure frequency ranged from 48% to 60% after week 48.
 Median reduction in monthly total seizure frequency ranged from 48% to 57%.
 81% of patients/families reported an improvement in the patient’s overall condition.
 Read the full study here.